-Since then, I’ve worked out a pretty good system that allows me to stay on top of my business income and expenses, while saving myself $500+ in tax filing fees.
+Because of this, I’ve worked out a pretty good system for keeping my business finances organized.
+This system allows me to stay on top of my business income and expenses, while saving myself $500+ in tax filing fees.

-But by the time you’re done reading this post, you’ll be able to file your self-employed taxes with confidence all while spending around $100 or less.
+But by the time you’re done reading this post, you’ll be able to file your self-employed taxes with confidence all while spending $90 or less.